sam-northerndev/CSCI---Project/ReadMe.txt

 Ideas:
 	* Turn-based
 	* Grid maps (variation in map-making)
-	* Story arch
+	* Story arch //likely not this
-	* Characters (minimum of 4)
+	* Characters (minimum of 4)//Each person can design a character or two
-	* Some sort of simple npc monster
+	* Some sort of simple npc monster//optional
-	* Characters to interact with
+	* Characters to interact with //optional (leaning toward no)
-	* Character progression with level
+	* Character progression with level (In game progression)
 	* Unique characters or classes of characters
-	* Possible GUI implementation.
+	* GUI implementation
+	* Up to three characters on each team
+	* Move two characters per turn
+	* Levelling system (in game)
+	* Files checked during launch and saved at end
+	* protecting some object
+	* GUI windows to display grid (possibly overalyed on an image)
+	* Different data nodes for linked list to create obstacles

 Work to do:

-Start with one character with simple grid map, test movement, attack, controls, etc.
+Classes:

+Board (
+-
+-
+)

+Character {//Xp and
+attributes:
+HP:
+Movement:
+Damage:
+Defense:
+Inventory:
+XP
+character portraits (GUI implementation):
+}

+Obstacle {
+-
+-
+}

+Monster { //optional
+-
+-
+-
+}

+Objective {
+-isCaptured
+-HP
+-team
+}

+Loading/saving { //filling in blank attributes on character objects.
+-
+-
+-
+}
+Linked List {
+-
+-
+-
+}
+Node {
+-  different data, ie obstacles, characters, empty space
+- next
+- get data
+}